telefonicaid/iotagent-json/docs/usermanual.md

 ```
 { "PING": "1234567890" }
 ```
+#### Bidirectionality Syntax
+The latest versions of the Provisioning API allow for the definition of reverse expressions to keep data shared between the Context Broker and the device in sync (regardless of whether the data originated in plain data from the device or in a transformation expression in the IoTAgent).
+In this cases, when a reverse expression is defined, whenever the bidirectional attribute is modified, the IoTAgent sends a command to the original device, with the name defined in the reverse expression attribute and the ID of the device (see Commands Syntax, just above).

 ### Value conversion
 The IoTA performs some ad-hoc conversion for specific types of values, in order to minimize the parsing logic in the